Atlantic Ocean Tuna Purse Seine

 OPAGAC

-After working for several years with WWF, OPAGAC—an amalgamation of nine Spanish purse seine tuna companies—entered the Marine Stewardship Council (MSC) full assessment process in September 2020.
-The full assessment process will take approximately one year.
+After working for several years with WWF, OPAGAC—an amalgamation of nine Spanish purse seine tuna companies—entered the Marine Stewardship Council (MSC) full assessment process in September 2020, and received MSC certification on December 8, 2021.

 In the tropical waters of the Atlantic, OPAGAC represents 18 purse seine vessels, catching approximately 28% of the region’s total tropical tuna catch.
 Most of the fleet’s tuna is processed in regional facilities with most of the canned product exported to markets in Europe.